Last Source Alignment Review: May 2026

 Related upstream dependencies

-Manual J load assumptions and equipment-side inputs may inform airflow targets, but this block is focused on duct-path design logic rather than whole-home load derivation.
+Manual J load assumptions and equipment-side inputs may inform airflow targets, but this record is focused on duct-path screening rather than whole-home load derivation or final duct design approval.

 Mapped Logic Scope